qpsolvers/qpsolvers/README.md

 \end{split}
 $$

-Vector inequalities are taken coordinate by coordinate.
+Vector inequalities apply coordinate by coordinate.
+The function returns the solution $x^\*$ found by the solver, or ``None`` in case of failure/unfeasible problem.
 For most solvers, the matrix $P$ should be [positive definite](https://en.wikipedia.org/wiki/Definite_symmetric_matrix).

 📢 **New with v2.7:** get dual multipliers at the solution using the [`solve_problem`](https://scaron.info/doc/qpsolvers/quadratic-programming.html#qpsolvers.solve_problem) function.